 9. When you’re ready for a day trip out of Seoul, the country is your oyster.

 Virtually all of mainland Korea is roundtrippable in one day, thanks to an excellent train and express bus system.
-While the locals often reserve their tickets ahead of time, the process is bit harder for foreigners to do.
-Your best bet is to head to a train station, where you can reserve tickets well ahead of time - in ENGLISH! - through an automated ticketing machine.
+While the Korea people often reserve their tickets ahead of time, the process is bit harder for foreigners to do.
+Your best bet is to head to a train station, where you can reserve tickets well ahead of time – in ENGLISH! – through an automated ticketing machine.

 10. Speaking of trains, sometimes the train has sold out of seats and you’ll have to take a standing room ticket.